tencent cloud

 }

-5.x SDK automatically retries sending exceptions.
-The business code can customize the maximum number of retries.
-Sample code:
+5.x SDK automatically retries on message sending exceptions.
+You can customize the maximum number of retries in the business code.
+The sample code is as follows:

 import java.io.IOException;